cfengine/documentation/getting-started/installation/installation-community.markdown

 * Debian Package: `cfengine-community_3.5.2-1_amd64.deb`

+Community packages can be downloaded from our [community download page][https://cfengine.com/inside/myspace].

 ## Installation

 1. Install the package **first** on the Policy Server, and then on each Host: